 - Open the Settings app on your Galaxy phone.

-- Scroll down a bit and tap on Lock screen and security.
+- Scroll down a bit and tap on Lock screen and security (in OneUI 2.0 and 2.1 renamed to Lock screen).

 - Scroll down again and tap on Notifications (the item itself but not on the toggle):